senzing-garage/file-loader/README.md

 ## Running

 ### Data Source
 Ensure any DATA_SOURCE values used in the files to load exist in the Senzing configuration with G2ConfigTool.
+For details of how to add them, see [Quickstart For Docker](https://senzing.zendesk.com/hc/en-us/articles/12938524464403-Quickstart-For-Docker).

 ### Docker
 Export SENZING_ENGINE_CONFIGURATION_JSON, modify CONNECTION details to your database.